 In every season, Providence is a super cool city and I can’t wait to go back and explore more!

 Don’t just visit the best corn maze in New England, visit the best in the US, according to Yahoo.

 Mike’s been creating insanely intricate mazes for nearly two decades.
 Check out the incredible past designs, as photographed from the sky, here.
 That’s some amazing stuff.

 There’s way more here than just an elaborate corn maze, too.
-Farm animals, pedal carts, a cafe, and more make this a fall bucket list destination.
+Farm animals, pedal carts, a cafe, and more make this a New England fall bucket list destination.

 The Litchfield Hills are a highly recommended spot to witness fall in Connecticut.
-Covered bridges, small villages, and sparkling lakes await you in this area.
+Covered bridges, small villages, and sparkling lakes await you in this region of New England.

 Many choose to drive the Litchfield Hills Ramble, a route that circles 100 miles from Torrington through Litchfield and brings passengers past lush foliage.

 Here, classic farms are bordered by stone walls, covered with fallen golden leaves.
 Hidden waterfalls are to be found within the woods, trimmed in color.